 ◆ iTunes should have been installed on your computer once.

 ◆ It's better disable iTunes auto syncing to avoid iPhone data being erased accidently.
 Open General Preferences > Devices > Check Prevent iPods, iPhones, and iPads from syncing automatically.

-Batch copy and backup photos from iPhone (7/SE/6s), iPad (Air/Mini/Pro), iPod to PC with no quality compression.
+Batch transfer and backup photos from iPhone (7/SE/6s), iPad (Air/Mini/Pro), iPod to PC with no quality compression.

-Transfer videos between iPhone, iPad, iPod and PC with no worry about video format incompatibility problem.
+Transfer videos between iPhone, iPad, iPod and PC with smooth playback.
+No worry about incompatibility problem.

-Turn iPhone, iPad, iPod as Flash Drive to store any file, Word, Excel, PDF, PPT etc. with no trouble.
+Turn iPhone, iPad, iPod as Flash Drive to store any file: Word, Excel, PDF, PPT etc. without trouble.